 tanks.
 Both MBTs suffered frontal penetration by PG-29V rounds.

-the RPG-32 the threat it poses to tanks and APCs shouldn’t be
+that are even more capable, the threat it poses to tanks and armored

 dismissed.
 With a lethal mythology that’s been growing for 25 years,